linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 27.03.2024 (announcement)
+- 🔒 Ensuring neutrality at every level! 🌐 We're finalizing licensing agreements at Linkspreed to safeguard Web4's integrity and prepare for our UG launch. 💼 Excited to be part of this journey?
+Drop a 🚀 below! #Web4 #Neutrality #StartupLife

+### 27.03.2024 (announcement Web4)
+- 🌐 Ready to shape the future of the web? 💻 Join us on our quest for Web4 partners! 🚀 If you're passionate about innovation and collaboration, this is your chance to shine. 💫 Drop a 💬 or tag someone who might be interested!
+Let's build the next generation of the internet together! 🌟 #Web4 #Partnership

+### 27.03.2024 (announcement SnaxNox)
+- 🚀 Are you ready to be a part of something revolutionary?
+Join us in shaping the future of drone technology with #SnaxNox! 🛸 We're on the lookout for passionate individuals who share our vision.
+Interested?
+Drop a comment below or DM us to learn more!
+Let's make history together! 🌟 #TeamWork #Innovation

 ### 26.03.2024 (announcement)
 - 📚 At Linkspreed, we're seizing the moment to level up in drone tech, IT, and Web4! 🚁💻 What skills do you think are crucial in these domains?
 Share your thoughts! 🌟 #TechJourney #ContinuousLearning #Linkspreed 🚀🔧